mariusbutuc/bookata/pragmatic-ruby/README.md

     - Define constants and access them within a namespace
     - Further encapsulate code

-  > This project […] has incrementally evolved into a full OO program with all the trappings of a "real-world" application!
+  > "This project […] has incrementally evolved into a full OO program with all the trappings of a "real-world" application!"

   - Yet to learn to/refine:
     - Stop at "good-enough" refactoring stages
     - Refactorings should _not_ change behaviour (e.g., output vs return string)

-- [ ] 17.
+- [x] 17.
 Hashes

+  > "Look inside almost every Ruby program and you'll find hashes."

+  - Create a hash (with default value)
+  - _Insert/put_ key-value pairs into a hash
+  - _Look up (find/get)_ values by indexing into the hash (with the key)
+  - Iterate through a hash
+  - Call methods to manipulate a hash
+  - Write a(nother) virtual accessor/attribute (computed value, not part of instance state)

 - [ ] 18.
 Custom Iterators
 - [ ] 19.
 Input/Output
 - [ ] 20.
 Inheritance